csteinmetz1/ai-audio-startups/README.md

 - [Splice](https://splice.com/home) - Music-creation technology platform that automates the process of making and sharing music.
 - [AudioStellar](https://audiostellar.xyz/) - Open source data-driven experimental sampler.
 - [Audionamix](https://audionamix.com/) -  Audio separation solutions for the entertainment industry to unlock every ounce of potential from classic content.
+- [chord.ai](https://chordai.net/) - Chords and beats for any song!

 ## Analysis / Recommendation